timfulton1/sub44_400m_viz/README.md

-# Sub 44 Second 400m performances
+# Sub 44 Second 400m Performances

 This repo contains the code to make the visualization below.